wavejumper/rehook/README.md

       [:div {:on-click #(setter (inc val))} (str "Increment => " val)])))
 ```

-# What templating library should I pair it with?
+# What templating library should I pair use?

 You can easily integrate `rehook` with existing Hiccup templating libraries like [hicada](https://github.com/rauhs/hicada) or [sablono](https://github.com/r0man/sablono).